FragJage/LightTSDB/README.md

 ============
 This class store time series into the file system and can read float values by hours.

-Features  ... developpment in progress
+Features
 ========
  - Choice of the store folder
  - Indexed read
  - Supported type float, double, int, bool.
- - (TO DO) Compressed file
- - (TO DO) Compile on Linux and Windows, Intel or ARM.
+ - Compile on Linux and Windows, Intel or ARM.

 Portability
 ===========
 Unit tests passed successfully on :
  - Windows Seven (CPU Intel Celeron)
- - (TO DO) Linux Ubuntu (CPU Intel Atom)
+ - Linux Ubuntu (CPU Intel Atom)
  - (TO DO) Linux Raspian on Raspberry Pi (CPU ARM)
  - (TO DO) Linux FunPlug on NAS DNS-320 (CPU ARM)